Jameem/zeal/README.md

 # Zeal Test Framework

-Framework helps to run all test files in a directory to execute.
+Framework helps to execute all test files in a directory.

 ## Dependencies